yvelikova/axway-open-docs/content/en/docs/central/mesh_management/build_hybrid_env.md

 title: Build your hybrid environment
 linkTitle: Build your hybrid environment
 weight: 145
-date: 2019-07-30
+date: 2019-07-30T00:00:00.000Z
 description: Learn how to build a basic Amazon EC2 private cloud hybrid environment and add the required tools to enable you to access and manage it remotely from a client system.
 ---

-_Estimated reading time_: 3 minutes
+*Estimated reading time*: 3 minutes

 {{< alert title="Public beta" color="warning" >}}This feature is currently in **public beta** and not yet available for production use.{{< /alert >}}